coreypnorris/customer_support_metrics/README.md

 TIME_ZONE: Pacific Time (US & Canada)
 ```

-* The HELPSCOUT_SUPPORT_MAILBOX_ID is the id of the mailbox your interested in getting metrics on.
+* The HELPSCOUT_SUPPORT_MAILBOX_ID is the id of the mailbox you're interested in getting metrics on.

 * You can remove holidays from the HOLIDAYS list but if you want to add additional ones you'll need to add them to the code logic.

 * The HELPSCOUT_GOAL variables deterimine in seconds what qualifies as an 'on-goal' conversation.
-Here the response time target during business hours is 15 minutes and the off business hours it's 3 hours.
+Here the response time target during business hours is 15 minutes and off hours it's 3 hours.

 * The BUSINESS_HOURS_OPEN/CLOSE variables are the company's business hours measured in military time.

 * The WEEKDAYS_OFF are the days of the week your company takes off.
 0 is Saturday and 6 is Sunday.

 * The TIME_ZONE is your Ruby determined timezone.

 ## Starting the apps

-* After creating the .env files your ready to start the servers.
+* After creating the .env files you're ready to start the servers.
 Start with the webhook.
 Navigate to customer_support_metrics/helpscout_webhook in your terminal and start the server with the command `rackup config.ru`.

 * Add the url and port that the Helpscout webhook server is running on to your helpscout_webhook integration url.
 The webhook app will now start storing your conversations in the SQS queue.